Within the 'Settings' tab of the app's form builder, you'll find an 'Advanced' section that allows you to control a form's whitelisted tags:

 Pro-tip: Learn more about form settings using this help article.

 What is the purpose of whitelisted tags?

-Tags are required to be whitelisted to prevent tampering, as some Shopify apps and themes utilize customer tags to identify certain types of customers and provide unique functionality to those customers that would otherwise be limited.
+Customer Fields requires tags to be whitelisted in certain situations to prevent tampering because some Shopify apps and themes utilize customer tags to identify certain types of customers and provide unique functionality to those customers that would otherwise be limited.
 For example, it's quite common for apps and themes to use customer tags in Shopify to grant customers access to special pricing for products, or perhaps a special collection of hidden products that are not available for the general public.

 For these reasons, we have purposely designed our Customer Fields app to prevent customers from tampering with tags.
 The form settings for whitelisted tags simply allow you to control this logic if/when necessary.

 Do I need to use the whitelist for a form?

 In most circumstances, No; you do not need to use the whitelist for a form.

 If you're using the auto-tag feature for a dropdown, checkbox, or radio field type, then the app's backend will automatically whitelist the values for each of the field options.
 The app will also automatically whitelist any static tag values that you define when using form rules to tag a customer.